opendocsg/slw-judgments-backfill/2011_SGCA_5/report.md

 77     Pang also lied about her meeting with the Malay man on 16 June 2008.
 Initially, she claimed that the Malay man was alone when she met him at Merlin Tower.
 However, she subsequently admitted that this was not true as Teng Mor was also present at the said meeting although he was using crutches and both his legs were bandaged.
 Notably, Pang did not provide a reason as to why she had initially lied about Teng Mor not being present at this meeting, at which she had received important instructions from Teng Mor.

 78     Pang’s propensity to lie about material issues with no proper explanation strengthened the Prosecution’s case that she had fabricated her defence that she had thought that the luggage bag contained precious stones instead of drugs.
 Pang’s lack of credibility also lends much weight to the Prosecution’s assertion that she knew that she was trafficking drugs.
-The effect of an accused person telling lies was alluded to in _Public Prosecutor v Chee Cheong Hin Constance_ [2006] 2 SLR(R) 24, where Rajah J said at [92]:
+The effect of an accused person telling lies was alluded to in _Public Prosecutor v Chee Cheong Hin Constance_ <span class="citation">[2006] 2 SLR(R) 24</span>, where Rajah J said at [92]:

  ...The telling of lies cannot invariably be equated with guilt.
 Only when lies are clearly demonstrated to be a conscious attempt to conceal guilt can they then be employed to support other evidence adduced by the Prosecution; they cannot however by themselves make out the Prosecution's case: R v Strudwick and Merry (1994) 99 Cr App R 326 at 331, per Farquharson LJ: